 - Further support at the end of the programme, including access to the Northern Talent Network and other activities provided by New Writing North.

-The Channel 4 Writing for Television Awards 2023 will open 1 March – 5 June 2023
+The Channel 4 Writing for Television Awards will reopen in 2024

 Northern Talent Network